A California county ditched its vote counting machines. Now a supporter faces a recall election

 ''When these guys got ahold of COVID and mandates and masks and closing schools and closing businesses, everything shifted.
 And it just flipped us upside down,'' said Dana Silberstein, who grew up in Redding and is helping organize the recall.

-Voters elected three far-right members to the five-member board of supervisors: Patrick Jones, Chris Kelstrom and Crye, and they formed a new majority.
-Recall organizers said they are targeting Crye because the other two members of the majority are up for reelection in November, while Crye's term has two years left.
+Voters elected three far-right members to the five-member board of supervisors — Patrick Jones, Chris Kelstrom and Crye — and they formed a new majority.
+Recall organizers said they decided to target just Crye, who, like Kelstrom, has two years left in his term.
+Jones is up for re-election this year.

 A Trump supporter, Crye is careful how he talks about the former president's election denying claims.
 Asked if he believes the 2020 White House election was stolen, he said: ''I don't have the expertise or knowledge to say one way or the other.''

-Note: This story was first published on February 29, 2024.
-It was updated on March 6, 2024, to make clear that explains that just one of three far-right members of a board of supervisors is up for reelection in November, not two.